 It turns out her intuition was right.
 Just as she’d signed on as dean of Students and Undergraduate Education, the MIT brass tasks her with executing a “change process”, which is really just a euphemism for sacking hundreds of administrative staff.

-The instigators of the change process has branded it Reengineering.
+The instigators of the change process has branded it “Reengineering”.
 The term is meant to frame the challenge as a technicality.
 If a problem lends itself to ‘reengineering’, it means there can be a clear-cut solution.
 If such a solution can be identified, implementing it is simply a matter of executive verve.
-And if the implementation happens to come at high costs in terms of uprooting the livelihood of individual co-workers, that’s simply the price you have to pay; mere collateral damage.
+And if it uproots the livelihood of individual co-workers, that’s simply collateral damage.

 Increasingly frustrated consultants then start blaming the ‘institutional culture’ at MIT for sabotaging the effort to usher in what’s new, which almost exclusively is framed in terms of new technology.